00:00

 1

-Posted by ErrantVultureNG - 3 days ago
+Posted by ErrantVultureNG - 1 month ago

 Truth be told I don't think I'll ever be able to sleep without writing at least one thing.
 I'm grateful to call today and yesterday productive yet I'll never evade my absurd printer problems—the fucking thing never wants to cooperate when I need it to!
 I was on top of a boulder today, a huge 40 ton mound of igneous I called my graboid rock due the peak's elevation from the ground.
 It was, of course, the perfect place to do some drawing while the light was still good and winds cooperative, and I finished my first sex scene complete with background.
 There's something to learn from every finished piece, a little bit of trial and error, reflection, and with enough consistency I'll get to where I want to be, and my graboid rock is the best place to keep working.